-Three of the Best Travel Stocks to Watch
+The Best Travel Stocks to Watch in 2023

-The travel industry was among the worst casualties of the coronavirus pandemic in 2020.
-As borders around the world slammed shut, would-be tourists were forced to stay home and, as a consequence, travel stocks plunged.
-However, recent relaxations around travel restrictions have begun to make people feel bullish about the sector again.
+The travel industry was among the worst casualties of the coronavirus pandemic.
+As borders around the world slammed shut, would-be tourists were forced to stay home and, consequently, tourism stocks plunged.

 Table of Contents